ucsb-cs184-f24/team04-GOLDTracker/README.md

    ```bash
    npm install
    ```
+4. Add the `.env` to the directory
+   - Add the `.env` file pinned in the team04 channel on slack into the GOLDTracker directory

-4. Linke assests
+6. Linke assests
    ```
    npx react-native-asset
    ```

-5. For iOS only:
+7. For iOS only:
    - Navigate to the ios folder:
      ```bash
      cd ios